chappersa/CaLLM/README.md

 Your local Llama model is now ready to use!

+Create a directory in the /climateGuide directory called /model.
 Move the ggml-model-q4_0.bin q4_0 file into the model directory in /climateGuide.
+The llama and llama.cpp directories can now be deleted.

 ---ENVIRONEMENT VARAIBLES---